 The Financial Aid Office processes student and parent loans through the William D. Ford Federal Direct Loan Program funded by the U.S. Department of Education.
 Students must be enrolled in a minimum of six credit hours in an eligible program to qualify for a Direct Stafford Loan.
 Federal regulations require that an origination fee is deducted from every Federal Direct Subsidized and Unsubsidized Stafford Loan.
-Direct Stafford loans that are first disbursed from October 1, 2020 through October 1, 2022 have an origination fee of 1.057%.
+Direct Stafford loans that are first disbursed on or after Oct.
+1, 2022, and before Oct.
+1, 2023 have an origination fee of 1.057%.

 Federal Direct PLUS loans also have origination fees.
-For PLUS Loans first disbursed after October 1, 2020 through October 1, 2022, the origination fee is 4.228%.
+For PLUS Loans first disbursed on or after Oct.
+1, 2022, and before Oct.
+1, 2023, the origination fee is 4.228%.